Alex Vinatzer

 Alex Vinatzer (born 22 September 1999) is an Italian World Cup alpine ski racer.
-He specializes in slalom and has competed in two Winter Olympics, and three World Championships.
+He specializes in the technical events of slalom and giant slalom.
+The Italian national ski team has selected him to compete in three Winter Olympics, and four World Championships.

 Born in Bolzano, South Tyrol, Vinatzer made his World Cup debut in November 2017 and his first podium in January 2020 at Zagreb, Croatia.
 On February 4, 2025, together with Giorgia Collomb, Lara Della Mea and Filippo della Vite, he won the gold medal in the team competition at the World Championships in Saalbach-Hinterglemm.